 Self Help Center

-Ice melt and Arctic Grip are made available at the Self Help Center starting 1-Nov, although earlier handout may occur should we experience a snow event (2 inches of accumulation or more) prior to this date.
-The handout schedule has changed this year to better combat the environmental and infrastructure challenges that come with providing these products.
+Complimentary Ice Melt and Arctic Grip are made available at the Self Help Center starting 1-Nov, although earlier handout may occur should we experience a snow event (2 inches of accumulation or more) prior to this date.
+The handout schedule this year is as follows:

 - Period 1 (Nov to Dec): 1 Bag of Ice Melt, 2 Bags of Arctic Grip